Masao-Taketani/GameNGen/README.md

 #### Multiple GPUs
 > [!WARNING]
-> Even if you have mutiple GPUs available, the bottleneck for training speed is currently the data loading part.
-So, you may not efficiently be able to train the model.
+> As for the diffusion model training, even if you have mutiple GPUs available, the bottleneck for training speed is currently the data loading part.
+So, you may not efficiently be able to train the model with multiple GPUs.
 Thus, I totally recommend training it with single GPU at first.

 If you have more than single GPU, after modifying some arguments(such as dataset path) of `train_diffusion_scripts/multi_gpus_latents.sh`, follow the instruction below to train the diffusion model.
 ```